A Unique Bosonic Symmetry in a 4D Field-Theoretic System: Introduction

 \section{Introduction}

-It is an undeniable truth that the ideas of global and local symmetries (see, e.g. [1-3] and references therein) have played a key role in the development of theoretical physics (right from the very inception of physics as a branch of modern-day science).
-In particular, the 4D standard model of elementary particle physics, where there is a stunning degree of agreement between theory and experiment, owes a great deal to the {\it interacting} non-Abelian 1-from gauge theory which is based on the {\it local} Yang-Mills gauge symmetries.
-One of the key theoretical methods for the covariant canonical quantization of such kinds of theories (based on the gauge symmetries) is the Becchi-Rouet-Stora-Tyutin (BRST) formalism [5-7] where the unitarity and the quantum gauge (i.e. BRST) invariance are respected {\it together} at any arbitrary order of perturbative computations (see, e.g. [8] for details).
+It is an undeniable truth that the ideas of global and local symmetries (see, e.g. [1-3] and references therein) have played a key role in the development of theoretical physics (since the very inception of the subject of physics as a branch of modern-day science).
+In particular, the 4D standard model of elementary particle physics, where there is a stunning degree of agreement between theory and experiment, owes a great deal to the {\it interacting} non-Abelian 1-from (i.e. $p = 1$) gauge theory which is based on the {\it local} Yang-Mills gauge symmetries.
+One of the key theoretical methods for the covariant canonical quantization of such kinds of theories (based on the gauge symmetries) is the Becchi-Rouet-Stora-Tyutin (BRST) formalism [5-7] where the unitarity and quantum gauge (i.e. BRST) invariance are respected {\it together} at any arbitrary order of perturbative computations (see, e.g. [8]).